Olubeckee/Power-BI-Capstone-project/README.md

 - Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
 - Total amount to be paid out per region and company-wide

+## THE APPROACH
+I followed this approach in modelling the solution above for the business challenge: